In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 This is the last detail that would characterize my ideal light coat: raglan sleeves.

-This De Bonne Facture coat is the pride of one of our editors, who owns it and cherishes it!
-For me, it's the shoulder work (topstitching!) that I particularly like on this model.
+This De Bonne Facture coat is the pride of one of our editors, who owns and cherishes it!
+As for me, it's the shoulder work (topstitching!) that I particularly like on this model.

-And I'll tell you something: I've never worn a coat with raglan shoulders.
+And I'll confess something to you: I've never worn a coat with raglan shoulders.

-Legend has it that it's much more comfortable than a classic shoulder strap.
-If that's true, that's one more reason.
+Legend has it that it's much more comfortable than a regular shoulder.
+If that's true, here's one more reason.

-But the reason I'm considering it is mainly to achieve balance with my body type.
+But the reason I'm considering it is mainly to achieve a balance with my body type.

 The coat is already a piece that thickens the build .
-Being rather short (1m72) and muscular, I am therefore trying to reduce its angularity.
+Being rather short (1m72) and muscular, I am therefore looking to reduce its angularity.

-Because structured shoulders can make me look like a walking rectangle.
+Because structured shoulder can make me look like a walking rectangle.

-It's less obvious on a jacket, but on a coat (light one at that), it's obvious.
+It's less obvious on a jacket, but on a coat (a light one at that), it's obvious.

-You should know that the classic shape of the structured shoulder was designed to "simulate" a strong silhouette.
+You should know that the classic shape of the structured shoulder was designed to "simulate" a well-built silhouette.

-But when you're muscular , your body already offers a lot of structure to parts.
+But when you're muscular , your body already provides a lot of structure to the parts.

-But how am I going to find this?
+But how am I going to find that?

-The principle of the quest for the Grail is that if I knew where to find it , I would have nothing to tell you .
+The whole point of the Grail quest is that if I knew where to find it , I wouldn't have anything to tell you .

-Of course, it's partly a question of budget, because the requirements of my "Grails" place them at the top of the basket.
+Of course, it's partly a question of budget, as the requirements of my "Grails" put them at the very top of the pile.

-But if it was only that, I would save for a long time, I would buy the piece one day, and I would say to you "look, here is my most beautiful coat" .
+But if that were all, I would save up for a long time, one day I would buy the item, and I would say to you "look, here is my most beautiful coat" .

 Or I will simply send you a link to the product.